 OBJECTIVES

-The GA-VAX project will advance an exciting novel treatment modality for C9orf72 ALS towards clinical-readiness by rigorously evaluating all scientific, manufacturing, regulatory and commercial aspects:
+The GA-VAX project is pioneering an innovative treatment for C9orf72 ALS and FTD, bringing it closer to clinical readiness by rigorously addressing scientific, manufacturing, regulatory, and commercial aspects.

 • Production and quality control of the GA-VAX vaccine:

-The antigen will be optimised for manufacturing properties while retaining immunogenicity and efficacy.
-A toxicology batch of drug substance and drug product will be produced as a basis for production in accordance with guidelines from the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH).
+We have optimised the GA-VAX antigen for manufacturing properties while preserving immunogenicity and efficacy.
+A toxicology batch of drug substance and drug product has been produced as a basis for production in accordance with guidelines from the International Council for Harmonisation (ICH) guidelines.

 • GLP toxicology and safety pharmacology studies: